Limits and Performance

 Storage

-The maximum length of the storage value is 32 bytes.
+The maximum length of a storage value is 32 bytes.

 Application Circuit Size Limit